DragosSHD/blogjet/README.md

 ## Features to come

-- autenthication system in order to separate user space from admin space and manage permissions on post and category operations;
+- authentication system in order to separate user space from admin space and manage permissions on post and category operations;
-- capability of modifying category names directly in page through the DOM;

 ## Screenshots